top of page

 The 2025 program will be hosted in-person at Northwestern University and the University of Chicago with program activities at the NITMB in downtown Chicago.
 Both computational and experimental research projects will be available

 We invite applications from students majoring in mathematics, biology, engineering, physics, or related disciplines.
 Students from minority-serving institutions, primarily-undergraduate institutions, and community colleges are particularly encouraged to apply.
+If selected, leadership will match you with a faculty mentor or NITMB Fellow from either Northwestern University or the University of Chicago.

 Student Experience